open-mmlab/mmtracking/docs/tutorials/config_vid.md

         flip=False,  # Whether to flip images during testing transforms=[
             dict(type='Resize',  # Use resize augmentation
-                keep_ratio=True),  # Whether to keep the ratio between height and width, the img_scale set here will be supressed by the img_scale set above. dict(type='RandomFlip'),  # Thought RandomFlip is added in pipeline, it is not used because flip=False dict(
+                keep_ratio=True),  # Whether to keep the ratio between height and width, the img_scale set here will be suppressed by the img_scale set above. dict(type='RandomFlip'),  # Thought RandomFlip is added in pipeline, it is not used because flip=False dict(
                 type='Normalize',  # Normalization config, the values are from img_norm_cfg
                 mean=[123.675, 116.28, 103.53],
                 std=[58.395, 57.12, 57.375],
                 to_rgb=True),
-            dict(type='Pad', size_divisor=16), # Padding config to pad images divisable by 16.
+            dict(type='Pad', size_divisor=16), # Padding config to pad images divisible by 16.
             dict(type='ImageToTensor', keys=['img']),  # convert image to tensor
             dict(type='VideoCollect', keys=['img'])  # Collect pipeline that collect necessary keys for testing.
         ])